Environmental, Social and Governance (ESG) risk: Webinars & resources

 The London School of Hygiene and Tropical Medicine (LSHTM) has done ground-breaking research in several specific areas related to climate change and ESG considerations.
 These are for example The Pathfinder Commission for a Zero-Carbon future for Health, deforestation and the shifting spread of infectious disease and Environmental Epidemiology.
 They are keen to share the insights gained and suggestions of tying them back to risk management.

-Additional expertise to be provided by: The London School of Hygiene and Tropical Medicine.
-The format will be a panel discussion between three scientists from LSHTM and Hitesh Patel, Chair of the ICAEW FSF Insurance Committee.
+Our esteemed experts are scientists from the London School of Hygiene and Tropical Medicine.
+The format will be a panel discussion between Prof Alan Dangour, Dr Sari Kovats and Dr Rachel Lowe and Hitesh Patel, Chair of the ICAEW Financial Services Insurance Committee.

-The most often cited challenge organisations face is lack of data.
+We hope we are or least close to it.
+Complexity and lack of data are the most often cited challenges organisations face.
 However, this must not stop them in their preparation for the changing environment.
 There is more data available than it first appears and there are always alternatives.

 Physical risk: What can be modelled and how is it relevant?
 How does it affect risk and its management?